Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Remark on linear instability

-For a broad range of dispersion symbols and nonlinearities, the existence of periodic traveling waves of \eqref{E:KdV1} may follow from variational arguments, e.g., the mountain pass theorem applied to a suitable functional whose critical point satisfies \eqref{E:tKdV1}.
+For a broad range of dispersion symbols and nonlinearities, the existence of periodic traveling waves of \eqref{E:KdV6} follows from variational arguments, e.g., the mountain pass theorem applied to a suitable functional whose critical point satisfies \eqref{E:tKdV1}.